 - I work at a job I love.

 - I drive a new vehicle, and have no loan.

 - My children have the things they need and I can provide them with the things they want.

 Put this piece of paper somewhere you can review it often, for example on your night stand, dresser, or refrigerator.
-The Pig recommends you review your 5-Year Plan every few months.
+FTP recommends you review your Five-Year Plan every few months.

 If you would like to learn more about making simple lifestyle changes that can have a dramatic affect over time I highly recommend reading Emotional Agility by Susan David, PhD. a #1 Wall Street Journal Best Seller.

-What happens when you review your 5-Year Plan every couple of months?
+What happens when you review your Five-Year Plan every couple of months?

 When Pigs Fly is an idiom, a phrase that is used to describe something that won’t happen, or is impossible to have happen.
 As you work to pay off debt and save cash there will be times when the task at hand can seem almost impossible (When Pigs Fly).
 However, keep this in perspective.
 Many have been successful at paying off debt, saving cash and creating a new lifestyle for themselves – you will to.
 If you can establish a Five-Year Plan and let that plan motivate and guide you on a day to day basis, you too will achieve your goal of financial freedom, and then pigs WILL Fly.